Legion-God/FakeNewsDetection/README.md

 ## Coding Workflow
 NOTE: Always push to a feature branch NEVER directly push to **main** branch.

-1. Create or select issue you want to work on, new issue can be easily created by going to issues tab in Github.
+1. Create or select issue you want to work on, new issue can be easily created by going to issues tab in GitHub.
 2. Create a new feature branch on your local machine of format <short_issue_name><issue_number>,
 ex: if someone wants to work on feature frontend which is issue number 9, then branch name would be `frontend9`